Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 class OrderValidator:

-Tip: If you struggle to name a function or class, it is often a sign that it does too many things.
-Difficulty naming is a design smell — the entity likely needs to be broken into smaller, more focused pieces.
+Tip: Difficulty in naming a function or class often indicates that it performs too many distinct tasks.
+Difficulty in naming is a design smell; the entity likely needs to be decomposed into smaller, more focused pieces.

 Naming Convention Quick Reference